Nifi - An open source data traffic software released by NSA in collaboration with Apache software foundation

 The director of the NSA Technology Transfer Program (TTP), Linda L. Burger said in a statement, "NSA's innovators work on some of the most challenging national security problems imaginable.
 We use open-source releases to move technology from the lab to the marketplace, making state-of-the-art technology more widely available and aiming to accelerate U.S. economic growth".

 This is the first time that an American spy agency made its source code available to the public.
-However, previously it has contributed to the open source community in the form of Accumulo project, a NoSQL database that is released through the Apache Software Foundation.
-Similarly some contributions in the Linux community such as SUSE Linux, Debian Linux and SELinux (a security plugin used in most Linux distribution) were made by NSA.
-So in other words, we can say that this is not the first time that NSA is contributing to the open source community.
+However, previously it has contributed to the open-source community in the form of the Accumulo project, a NoSQL database that is released through the Apache Software Foundation.
+Similarly, some contributions in the Linux community such as SUSE Linux, Debian Linux, and SELinux (a security plugin used in most Linux distribution) were made by NSA.
+So in other words, we can say that this is not the first time that NSA is contributing to the open-source community.